ShivamB25/Project-Asclepius/script.md

 - "We published a companion blog/video that walks through the solution.
 The link is on screen and in the submission."
 - "We also documented our prompt feedback and completed the BigQuery AI survey—both are attached for the bonus points."

-**Say this to hit the rubric:** "Judges, that checks every asset box—repo, story piece, feedback, and the BigQuery AI survey for the bonus points."
+**Quick aside:** "Assets are all buttoned up—repo, story piece, feedback doc, and the BigQuery AI survey for the bonus."

 ---